Lene-Kristel/Projeto-Nilza-Boutique/README.md

 In this projetc HTML5, CSS and Bootstrap v5.3 were used in the index.
 This project is fictitious and non-profit, it is still under development.

-THIS SITE IS A SIMPLE TRIBUTE TO MY DIED MOTHER, WHO WAS CALLED NILZA AND WAS A SEAMSTRESS
+THIS SITE IS A SIMPLE TRIBUTE TO MY DIED MOTHER, WHO WAS CALLED NILZA AND WAS A DRESSMAKER.